skypjack/entt/README.md

 # Contributors

-`EnTT` was written initially as a faster alternative to other well known and open source entity-component systems.
-Nowadays this library is moving its first steps.
-Much more will come in the future and hopefully I'm going to work on it for a long time.<br/>
-Requests for features, PR, suggestions ad feedback are highly appreciated.
+Requests for features, PRs, suggestions ad feedback are highly appreciated.

-If you find you can help me and want to contribute to the project with your experience or you do want to get part of the project for some other reasons, feel free to contact me directly (you can find the mail in the [profile](https://github.com/skypjack)).<br/>
+If you find you can help and want to contribute to the project with your experience or you do want to get part of the project for some other reason, feel free to contact me directly (you can find the mail in the [profile](https://github.com/skypjack)).<br/>
-I can't promise that each and every contribution will be accepted, but I can assure that I'll do my best to take them all seriously.
+I can't promise that each and every contribution will be accepted, but I can assure that I'll do my best to take them all as soon as possible.

 If you decide to participate, please see the guidelines for [contributing](CONTRIBUTING.md) before to create issues or pull